 The most common cause of basement leaks is from water pressure created by moisture in the soil surrounding the home’s foundation.
 There are two different forms of pressure that can cause issues.
 During periods of heavy or persistent rain, the soil can become saturated, creating hydrostatic pressure (or water pressure) that can push moisture and water through your basement walls and floor.

 Another cause is lateral pressure.
 The looser soil around your foundation tends to absorb more water.
-The area around the home is often flooded with rain water from clogged gutters or downspouts that are discharging water right next to the foundation.
+The area around the home is often flooded with rainwater from clogged gutters or downspouts that are discharging water right next to the foundation.
 When the soil expands, it creates lateral, or sideways, pressure against the foundation.

-Water can find its way into your basement a number of ways: through cracks in the walls, at the joint where the poured concrete floor meets the wall.
+Water can find its way into your basement in a number of ways: through cracks in the walls, at the joint where the poured concrete floor meets the wall.
 Depending on the construction, it can even come through cracks in mortar joints of block or masonry foundation walls.

 Window wells can be another cause of water leaks in the basement.
 If a window well is not properly installed, the panes crack, or if the drain becomes clogged, the window well can fill with water.
-Either due to poor garden drainage or during a heavy rain, the water can seep into your basement.
+Either due to poor garden drainage or during heavy rain, the water can seep into your basement.
 Water stains on the walls are a sure sign of leaky basement windows.

 A few fixes are easy and cheap.
 Clean your gutters.
 When it rains, clogged gutters can overflow and rainwater can pool around your foundation.
 Removing leaves and debris and installing leaf guards and downspout extenders to direct water away from the house can all help prevent the soil around your house from becoming saturated.

 Some solutions take a little more effort and investment.
 Repair problem window wells.
 Improve grading in the garden to make sure surrounding soil is pitched away from the house.
 Water should drain toward your yard, not your foundation.